View large image | More photos

 The conditions at Verrado are impeccable and, to try to entice golfers to head so far west, management offers some of the best deals in town.

-Maryvale Golf Course is for the blue jeans and t-shirt crowd.
+Grand Canyon University Golf Course (formerly known as Maryvale G.C.) is for the blue jeans and t-shirt crowd.

 The municipal was designed in 1961 by William Bell, who also was the architect at Torrey Pines.
 It's a classic, tree-lined layout with gentle doglegs and, at only 6,500 yards, ideal for the beginning golfer.